allpix-squared/allpix-squared/src/modules/NetlistWriter/README.md

 --- netlist footer and simulator options ---
 ```

-One way to get a netlist already formatted could be to extract it from the Cadence Virtuoso environment ('schematic' view).
+One way to get a netlist already formatted could be to extract it from the Cadence Virtuoso environment ("schematic" view).

 A new netlist is written for each event, reusing the header, footer, and circuit description from the netlist template specified with the `netlist_template` parameter.
 For each fired pixel, a source / circuit instance pair is added to the template.